 - I’ve developed several Python projects in the distant past, and after recently releasing rsnappush and following it up with release 1.1, I’ve researched and learned several new methodologies that Python developers need to be aware of.
 A quick preface, though: I only write code for Linux platforms, so compatibility with Windows platforms doesn’t engage me at all.
 I therefore go with the simplest route for a Linux-only distribution. setup.py changes: use setuptools Back in the day Python developers relied on the distutils package, but now setuptools is recommended.

-My ssh server apps can’t write to SD Cards!
+- My Android ssh server app can’t write to the SD card!
 My Android 8 phone has limited internal storage, so I keep my my 50GB+ music collection of mp3s, flacs, etc on my sd card.
 In general, Android doesn’t allow apps to write to external storage, except in their own private directory.
 Therefore, my ssh server app, SSHelper, can’t write to /storage/emuated/3333-ABCD/music or wherever.
 What I’ve been doing in the past is removing the card, and rsyncing with it.

 - I’ve been trying various themes for this site after getting it up and running.
 Initially I used Ananke, but after reading a review a bunch of themes I realized the huge banner at the top wasn’t going to work well for me, especially since I just had it as a solid background.
 So I’ve tried a few themes, all of which seem to have various issues of one sort or another.